21 Must Have Items for Your CrossFit Garage Gym

 Collars are the safety belts of your weight bar.
 You need to have total confidence in their integrity so that you can focus on the task at hand and not worry about plates falling off.

-There are a myriad of collar mechanisms to choose from.
+There is a myriad of collar mechanisms to choose from.
 You need to focus on quick release muscle clamps, which can be put on and removed with a single hand and are slip resistant.

-The Ab Mat is a patented training device from Rogue Fitness that targets the abdominals and core in a variety of training applications to strengthen and build the mid section.
+The Ab Mat is a patented training device from Rogue Fitness that targets the abdominals and core in a variety of training applications to strengthen and build the mid-section.

 It allows you to get in a great ab session in a confined space in just a few minutes.

 Suspension trainers are versatile and compact.
 They provide great benefits for unilateral training with more than 300 bodyweight exercises, without any bulky pieces of equipment or weights.
 A great investment that can last a lifetime.